richardsnaga/notes/README.md

 # End Point

-To see endpoint, open file tes.rest
+To test all the endpoint, open use file in folder rar with postman